-Include a statement such as 'No trial intervention will be administered to a participant after the day <#> visit, when <#> is the final day that the intervention is administered.'
+Include a statement such as 'No trial medication will be issued to a participant after the day <#> visit, when <#> is the final treatment day.'
+Otherwise, indicate arrangements and circumstances, procedures for the provision of trial medication following the completion of the trial.
+Describe the procedures to transition participant off the trial drug or to alternate therapy.